DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 **For yeast:** Yeast is a bit trickier.
 The flies eat the live yeast, so we want to add some.
 However too much yeast (or a very fast growing strain) can overcrowd the surface of the food and make it difficult for larvae to burrow.
 If this is happening, transfer the adults to a fresh vial and do rapid transfers as described above for mold.
 For larvae in the affected vial, I recommend adding some sterile water (in the wash bottles labeled H2O) scoring the surface of the food with a sterile forcep, and then adding some sterile (autoclaved) paper towel to it.
 This usually helps a bit.
 Usually the adults that emerge from this vial are pretty loaded with live yeast so it may be worth doing the rapid transfers for them as well.

 TIPS & TRICKS:
 - For fly pushing, Use thin brushes, big brushes are more likely to trap flies.
-We should have plently of brushes so it is ok to use them, and then place in disinfectant.
+We should have plently of brushes so it is ok to use them, and then place in disinfectant (70% ethanol is sufficient).
 - Make sure all flies are cleared from plate between different genotypes
 - Check brush before adding any flies to vials or bottles
 - For weak stocks, note stock and check more frequently, keeping up on water or yeast can do wonders!